 The shops at Black Dog Salvage are where many of the salvaged pieces ultimately end up for sale.
-Also included in the shop is a custom design and fabrication shop, art gallery, and consignment area.
+Also included in the shop are a custom design and fabrication shop, art gallery, and consignment area.

-While we have a mild appreciation for the old and antique, we were fascinated as we walked through the large warehouse pointing at objects for sale and identifying what their functions used to be and imagining how they might be able to be used again!
+While we have a mild appreciation for the old and antique, we were fascinated as we walked through the large warehouse pointing at objects for sale identifying what their functions used to be, and imagining how they might be able to be used again!
 If you have a love for old or unique things, this is a neat place to visit at the least.
 If you’re looking for something unique for your home or office, if they don’t have it, I’m betting they can make it.

-Black Dog Salvage is a great spot to stop and shop while you’re in Roanoke and you can find them at 902 13th Street, Southwest or at https://blackdogsalvage.com.
+Black Dog Salvage is a great spot to stop and shop while you’re in Roanoke and you can find them at 902 13th Street, Southwest, or at https://blackdogsalvage.com.